 Disciplinary Core Ideas are the key organizing principles from the domains of the physical sciences, life sciences, and Earth and space sciences.
 The core ideas are recurring ideas that are taught and learned across multiple grades at increasing levels of depth and rigor.
-Core ideas prepare younger students for broader understanding, and deeper levels of investigation in high school and beyond.
+Core ideas prepare younger students for broader understanding and deeper levels of investigation in high school and beyond.

 Related content standards are grouped under Topics.
-In the example below, the topic is "<<TOPIC>>."
+In the example below, the topic is "Human Impact."
 Standards from different topics may be closely related.
+Standards are also grouped by Crosscutting Concepts whenever appropriate.

 Content Standards are written below each disciplinary core idea as indicated in the illustration.
 These assessable statements contain the minimum required content and define what students should know and be able to do at the conclusion of a grade or course.
 Each content standard completes the phrase "Students will..."
-Some have extensions of standards, indicated with a, b, c, d...These sub-standards are considered of equal importance for instruction.
+Some have extensions of standards, indicated with a, b, c, d...
+These sub-standards are of equal importance and must be included in instruction.

 Some standards are followed by italicized examples, which provide guidance for instruction of the standard.
 Examples are not intended to be exhaustive lists and are not required to be taught.
+Some standards are accompanied by clarifications which further delineate the scope of the standard.

-The disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain are incorporated into content standards through the use of engineering practices, which are indicated by a gear icon \diamond .
-Standards with engineering practices are included at every grade level.
-They require students to use the engineering design process, which involves designing solutions for problems, testing the solutions, and refining the design or to understand links among engineering, technology, science and society.
+The disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain are incorporated into content standards through the use of engineering practices.
+Standards embodying engineering practices are included at every grade level and are preceded by a gear icon •.
+They require students to use the engineering design process, which involves designing solutions for problems, testing the solutions, and refining the design, or to understand links among engineering, technology, science, and society.